Discover the Rejuvenating Aroma and Health Benefits of Barley Tea – A Korean Delight

 Using a Barley Tea Bag for Convenience

-For busy tea lovers, using barley tea bags containing ground roasted barley grains is a convenient way to enjoy this wholesome drink.
+For busy tea lovers, using barley tea bags containing ground roasted barley grains is a convenient way to enjoy this wholesome drink—a simple recipe involves just steeping the tea bag in hot water for a few minutes.
 After steeping for a few minutes, discard the tea bag and savor the flavor-rich infusion.

 Tips to Capture the Perfect Flavour